nova-video-player/TestScraper/README.md

 - then fallback to default that matches everything
   - `MovieDefaultMatcher.java` for filename based matching

+In TestScraper all these classes and dependencies are merged in one file with debugs.

 If you experience any issue with NOVA scraper, please use this simple program to propose enhancements via pull request not breaking the current examples.